Inventory

 Bulk Inventory

-Large quantities of inventory items stored together, often sold in bulk to customers or other businesses.
+Large quantities of inventory items are stored together, often sold in bulk to customers or other businesses.

 Carrying Cost